bhavleen-singh-au7/caringAunt/README.md

   > This is a Patch Route

   - Here user can update her past given details.
-  - By that, we will be calculating the notify date again.
+  - By that, I will be calculating the notify date again.

 ### 5. User can see her Menstrual Cycle Statistics.